Designing for Dies

 Creating Different Layers

 To avoid confusion, always create a new layer for unique spot colors.
 For instance, all spot-colored lines that represent scoring should stay together on a Score layer.
-As should all perf lines, cut lines, and embossing.
+As should all perforating lines, cut lines, and embossing.

 Choosing a Spot Color